banner-chestnuts

 Fresh chestnut production is around 350 tonnes annually, produced by about 100 growers with trees planted in an area of 142 hectares.
 Small quantities of fresh nuts were exported annually up to 2019, however, the emphasis has largely now shifted away from fresh export to frozen export and value-added processing (e.g., chestnut flour and chestnut crumb).
 New technology may provide solutions for storage issues.

-The recognised grower body is the New Zealand Chestnut Council.
-The New Zealand Chestnut Council’s aims are to encourage, promote and advance New Zealand's chestnut industry, which includes promoting the sale and consumption of fresh and processed New Zealand grown chestnuts, both in New Zealand and overseas.
+The recognised grower body is the New Zealand Chestnut Council, whose aims are to encourage, promote and advance New Zealand's chestnut industry.
+This includes promoting the sale and consumption of fresh and processed New Zealand grown chestnuts, both in New Zealand and overseas.
 Chestnuts are a prescribed product under the Horticulture Export Authority Act.

 6.30.2 Exports